Skip to content

 --include-oai-agentAlso install animus-provider-oai-agent (curated tag in orchestrator-core::plugin_registry::DEFAULT_OAI_AGENT_PLUGINS)

---include-transportsAlso install the default transport_backend + web_ui plugins (transport-http, transport-graphql, web-ui) that back animus web
+--include-transportsBack-compat: also install the flavor's recommended transport + web_ui plugins (transport-graphql, web-ui) that back animus web.
+The required transport-http always installs

 --jsonEmit per-plugin results + summary as JSON